 Because you can make multiple searches with one Phantom, you'll want it to collect a certain number of results for each.
 However, your Phantom will only scrape as much information as you tell it to every time it launches.
 See below for an example on how to control these numbers:

 When setting up most Phantoms, you'll be asked for a search input.
 Using LinkedIn Search Export as an example:

 You have three options for filling in this field:

-- Use a spreadsheet URL (CSV or Google Sheets) containing multiple LinkedIn searches/search criteria:
+- Use a spreadsheet URL (usually Google Sheets or another Phantom's output CSV) containing multiple LinkedIn searches/search criteria: